snhilde/dwm-mackeys/README.md

 * Add these lines to your sudoers file:
 	* `user host= NOPASSWD: /usr/bin/xbacklight -ctrl smc*`
 	* `user host= NOPASSWD: /usr/bin/xbacklight -ctrl nvidia_backlight -*`
-	* `user` is your username and `host` is the hostname of your computer (which you can find in /etc/hostname).
+	* where `user` is your username and `host` is the hostname of your computer (which you can find in /etc/hostname).
 Again, you might need to change the device name (`smc` and `nvidia_backlight`).
 Don't forget the trailing dash in the second line before the wildcard asterisk.

 ### Author
 Hilde N.